 Clinical Pastoral Education (CPE) (with Carolina Health Care System) CPE develops the capacity for the pastoral and spiritual care of individuals, families, and systems.
 This course provides an opportunity to apply and practice pastoral care skills with patients and their families under faculty supervision.
 Students gain the opportunity to hone their listening and care-giving skills and will learn to integrate theological, psychological, and sociological aspects of spiritual care.
 The course brings theological students and ministers of all faiths into supervised encounter with persons in crisis.
 This course requires 300 hours of clinical (I the hospital or congregation) ministry.
-Students on the Pastoral Care and Counseling track are required to do supervised Clinical Pastoral Education (CPE) as their master's culminating experience for the degree.
+Students on the Pastoral Care and Counseling track are required to do supervised Clinical Pastoral Education (CPE) as their master's culminating experience.
+Students pursing deacon ordination are advised to complete this course as their culminating experience for the degree.